 The Russian Revolution is the greatest event in human history, because for the first time the working class not only led a revolution, but took power directly into their own hands and proceeded to transform society.
 The act is slandered as undemocratic, when in reality it involved the most far-reaching and revolutionary democracy the world has ever seen.
-In this two-part article, Daniel Morley explains how this worked in practice.
+In this article, Daniel Morley explains how this worked in practice.

 “Comrades, working people!
 Remember that now you yourselves are at the helm of state.
 No one will help you if you yourselves do not unite and take into your hands all affairs of the state.
 Your Soviets are from now on the organs of state authority, legislative bodies with full powers.

 “Rally around your Soviets.
 Strengthen them.
 Get on with the job yourselves; begin right at the bottom, do not wait for anyone.”

 These powerful words of Lenin, addressed to the Russian masses 10 days after taking power, faithfully reflect his real attitude to workers’ democracy.
 One day previously, Lenin had made the same point in more detail.

 “The creative, living, activity of the masses, is the principal factor of the new society.
 The workers must begin to organize workers’ control of their factories, revitalize the farms with industrial products and exchange them for wheat.
 Every object, every pound of bread should be counted, for socialism is above all else census-keeping.
 Socialism is not created by orders from on high.
 It is a stranger to mindless, official bureaucratism.
 Living, breathing socialism is the creation of the popular masses themselves.”

 With these revolutionary proclamations, Lenin announced the greatest event in history and the beginning of a radically new era.
 Let no one lie that the October Revolution was undemocratic.
 The Russian Revolution, as these statements show, ushered in the most thoroughly democratic form of state ever realised.